-I am interested in how magma is transported from Earth’s mantle to the surface, including different types of volcanic activity and the processes by which rocks of Earth’s crust form.
-I also investigate how structures from the mantle to the crust relate to rupture segmentation at the Cascadia megathrust.
-To do this I collect and analyze geophysical data.
-I lead research expeditions to the Cascadia margin, oceanic spreading centers, and volcanic hotspots (Galapagos and Iceland).
-We are currently imaging the magma plumbing pathways beneath subduction zone volcanoes (Newberry, OR, and Santorini, Greece) using dense geophysical data and inverse modeling on high performance computers.
+I study how magma is transported from Earth’s mantle to the surface at volcanoes and the interaction of mantle plumes with ocean ridges.
+I also investigate the structures that control rupture segmentation at the Cascadia subduction zone.
+I lead research expeditions to the Cascadia margin, oceanic spreading centers, and volcanic hotspots.
+I collect and analyze dense geophysical data and use inverse modeling on high performance computers.

 - Santorini: Detailed vertical structure of a recharging crustal magma plumbing system at an arc volcano.
 State-of-the-art analysis and interpretation of a unique active source seismic dataset for deep structure and state of magma system.

 - Cascadia 2021: Investigating subduction zone segmentation with a 3D high-resolution Vp model.
 Dense onland recording of offshore deep penetration airgun shots to image the structures that relate to rupture complexity of the Cascadia megathrust.

 - Galapagos 2022: An Open Access experiment to seismically image Galapagos plume-ridge interaction.
 A large OBS deployment for teleseismic and ambient noise imaging of the mantle and lithosphere.

 - Subduction zone segmentation and structure

 - Plume-Ridge interactions

 - Mid-ocean ridge crustal structure and relationship to mantle processes.

 - Development of advanced seismic methods including tomography, waveform modeling, and full waveform inversion